acumos/system-integration/z2a/DIR-Listing.md

 ### 0-kind/z2a-k8s-dashboard/

 Directory containing Kubernetes dashboard that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0-kind/0c-cluster.sh script only)
+(Flow-1 only, used by 0-kind/0c-cluster.sh script)

 ### 0-kind/z2a-k8s-metallb/

 Directory containing MetalLB load-balancer that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0-kind/0c-cluster.sh script only)
+(Flow-1 only, used by 0-kind/0c-cluster.sh script)

 ### 0-kind/k8s-svc-proxy/ (deprecated)

 Directory containing Kubernetes service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0-kind/0c-cluster.sh script only)
+(Flow-1 only, used by 0-kind/0c-cluster.sh script)

 >Note: `k8s-svc-proxy` has been deprecated and replaced with a k8s service proxy based on the Nginx Ingress controller.
 This directory is historical and will be removed in the future.

 ### 0-kind/z2a-svcs-proxy/ (deprecated)

 Directory containing z2a service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0-kind/0c-cluster.sh script only)
+(Flow-1 only, used by 0-kind/0c-cluster.sh script)

 >Note: `z2a-svc-proxy` has been deprecated and replaced with a z2a service proxy using the Nginx Ingress controller.
 This directory is historical and will be removed in the future.